Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

 Lenyn Sosa At The Plate

-- Sosa is hitting .157 with three doubles, two home runs and a walk.
+- Sosa is batting .161 with three doubles, three home runs and a walk.

-- In 28 games played this season, he has gone deep in two of them.
+- He has hit a long ball in 10.3% of his games this year, and 3.2% of his plate appearances.

-- In five games this season (17.9%), Sosa has picked up an RBI, including two games with multiple runs batted in.
+- In 20.7% of his games this season, Sosa has driven in at least one run.
+In three of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in five of 28 games so far this year.
+- He has scored in six games this season (20.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.